-Further to Miss Collins and Mr Harrison's introductions, I am Mr Corke, the Head of Year 10.
+Further to Miss Collins and Mr Harrison's introductions, I am Mr Corke, the new Head of Year 10.
 I am your first point of contact with regards to any concerns or issues that you may need to raise in terms of the education and wellbeing of your child or children.

-I am looking forward to building on the excellent start which Year 10 have made to their GCSE studies and continuing to provide the leadership, support and monitoring of pupils which I trust you have become familiar with over the last few years.
-I am excited by the potential which our pupils possess and have been very impressed by the levels of maturity displayed in these unique times.
+I am looking forward to building on the excellent work which Mrs Croll performed at KS3 with the year group and to provide the leadership, support and monitoring of pupils which I trust you have become familiar with over the last few years.
+I am excited by the potential which our pupils possess and have been very impressed by the start which pupils have made to their GCSE studies.
+I have worked closely with Mr Harrison and share his sentiments in terms of the wellbeing and monitoring of our pupils.

 Obviously, high levels of attendance are crucial in allowing pupils to achieve their full potential and I would like to take this opportunity to stress the importance of communicating to us any absences which your child may encounter through reporting to the school as quickly as you can.
 I can be contacted through both telephone and e-mail and despite my considerable teaching commitments, will endeavour to contact you to address your concern as quickly as possible.
-I am assisted this year by Miss Stewart, our Block Leader with whom you may also choose to communicate, as Miss Stewart, is solely working with Year 10 in this academic year.
 Please be aware that individual teachers can also be contacted in terms of subject queries.

 As parents and guardians, I urge you to take an active role in how your children are progressing in this crucial year and obviously to support them as widely as you possibly can.
+Please get in touch with me if you have any concerns as the sooner I develop positive relationships with you, the better.
 Most parents are very familiar with the Classcharts recording system which we follow as a school to praise and reward pupils and to identify any potential areas of concern.
 Furthermore, the Google Classroom provision has become even more significant in allowing pupils to take responsibility for their learning and to ensure that, whatever the circumstances, they should not fall far behind in their studies at this vital time.
 Please see the links provided in this booklet or contact me if you require further assistance in this respect.